 The Oconomowoc Festival of the Arts is always the third weekend in August at Fowler Park in beautiful downtown Oconomowoc - rain or shine.

-Spotlight Group applications are due each May.
+Spotlight Group applications are due by May 1.

 Several scupltures have been installed throughout Oconomowoc in recent years.
 These gifts are in keeping with the Festival’s mission to bring fine art to the community.
 Enjoy!

 Over the years, the Oconomowoc Festival of the Arts has given away more than $200,000 in scholarships to local students pursuing studies in the fine arts.